Ultra-Large-Scale Continuous-Variable Cluster States Multiplexed in the Time Domain

-The squeezing levels of our OPOs were $-6$~dB with a bandwidth of $34$~MHz.
+{\bf Methods}\\ The squeezing levels of our OPOs were $-6$~dB with a bandwidth of $34$~MHz.
 The optical fiber length was $30$~m, corresponding to the time duration of the wave-packets $T=157.5$~ns.
 Homodyne detection is employed to measure the quadrature amplitudes of each wave-packet.
 The signals of the homodyne detectors are integrated with the non-overlapping temporally-localised mode functions of the wave-packets.

-\paragraph*{Acknowledgments:} This work was partly supported by PDIS, GIA, G-COE, APSA, and FIRST commissioned by the MEXT of Japan, and ARC coE for CQC2T .
-S.Y.\ acknowledges financial support from ALPS .
-R.U.\ acknowledges support from JSPS .
-S.A.\ acknowledges financial support from the A-A Prime Minister's Award.
+\paragraph*{Acknowledgments:} This work was partly supported by Project for Developing Innovation Systems (PDIS), Grants-in-Aid for Scientific Research (GIA), Global Center of Excellence (G-COE), and Advanced Photon Science Alliance (APSA) commissioned by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of Japan, Funding Program for World-Leading Innovative R\&D on Science and Technology (FIRST) initiated by Council for Science and Technology Policy (CSTP) of Japan, and Australian Research Council (ARC) Centre of Excellence for Quantum Computation \& Communication Technology (CQC2T), project number CE110001027.
+S.Y.\ acknowledges financial support from Advanced Leading Graduate Course for Photon Science (ALPS).
+R.U.\ acknowledges support from Japan Society for the promotion of Science (JSPS).
+S.A.\ acknowledges financial support from the Prime Minister's Australia Asia Award.
 N.C.M.\ was supported by the ARC under grant No.~DE120102204.